Asian snacks you never knew you could pair with Whisky

 MEAT, MEET WHISKY

 Fancy something with a fattier bite?
 Then turn your attention to sausages, from Pinoy longganisa – spiced sweet sausages with tons of garlic in them – to Thailand’s sai ua or sai krok.
-Sausages are simply awesome with whisky because they do a dance in your mouth: the sausage fat coats your mouth, mellowing whisky’s effects on your tastebuds, while sipping more whisky cleanses your palate, clearing the way for more sausage!
+Sausages are simply awesome snacks to pair with whisky because they do a dance in your mouth: the sausage fat coats your mouth, mellowing whisky’s effects on your tastebuds, while sipping more whisky cleanses your palate, clearing the way for more sausage!
 A quick tip: pick a whisky with a slightly spicy flavor for the perfect finish.

 Another meaty sidekick to the bold attraction that is whisky can be the Pinoy pulutan (bar chow) classic chicharron, made from pork rind or chicken skin.
 Nowadays, there are tuna skin, mushroom, and vegetable varieties, too!
-These seasoned, sun-dried and deep-fried tasty treats will accentuate the buttery and peppery notes of something like the 15 year old expression of The Glenlivet.
+These seasoned, sun-dried and deep-fried tasty snacks will accentuate the buttery and peppery notes of something like the 15 year old expression of The Glenlivet.

 When prepping your whisky, add a special touch by carefully running a flame along the outside of a citrus peel to release its natural oils, then rub along the rim of your whisky glass to add a tropical zing and drop into your drink as a garnish.